davesmotleyprojects/RTL_SpectrumSweeper/README.md

 - heatmap.py (see note)
 - flatten.py (see note)

 Note: The version of heatmap.py required must include the --nolabels option.
-The correct version can be found here:
+(OR you could modify the  RTL_SpectrumSweeper to *not* use the --nolabels option when calling flatten.py) The correct version of heatmap.py can be found here:
 (https://github.com/davesmotleyprojects/rtl-sdr-misc).
 I will also include them with the RTL_SpectrumSweeper application.